 Pressure test the system using dry nitrogen and soapy water to locate leaks.
 If you wish to use a leak detector, charge the system to 10 psi using the appropriate refrigerant then use nitrogen to finish charging the system to working pressure then apply the detector to suspect areas.
 If leaks are found, repair them.
 After repair, repeat the pressure test.
 If no leaks exist, proceed to system evacuation.

 System Evacuation

-Condensing unit liquid and suction valves are closed to contain the charge within the unit.
+Condensing unit liquid and suction valves are closed.
 The unit is shipped with the valve stems closed and caps installed.
-Do not open valves until the system is evacuated.